For years I’d seen photos of the small village of Hallstatt in Austria gracing the covers of travel brochures and I’d long wanted to visit.

 A free shuttle bus from Hallstatt’s main car park is available for guests.

-I visited Hallstatt for the second time whilst staying in this incredible Airbnb apartment in St. Wolfgang.
-If you’d like to stay in an Airbnb, Hallstatt has plenty of options.
-You can search in the box below to find your home away from home.
+I visited Hallstatt for the second time whilst staying in this incredible apartment in St. Wolfgang.
+If you’d like to stay in an apartment or Airbnb, Hallstatt has plenty of options.

 Where to Eat in Hallstatt